The thing that dominates my memories of 9/11 is confusion.

 We all stayed on air that day until well into the afternoon.
 I was morning news anchor on CHFI at the time.
 The number of planes involved kept changing.
 No one knew for sure.
 That was the thing.
 And when you listen to the newly released tapes of air traffic controllers you can hear them trying to figure it out.
 One says they have to move fast to alert the rest of the country because there could be a lot more hijacked planes in the air.
 Another sounds unsure and signs off.
 At that moment it was a brand new, revelatory opinion that maybe this was bigger than anyone could imagine, like a disaster movie coming true.
 Nothing prepared them for this.
 The gasps and flashes of silence reveal the shock with which they were taking in the day’s events.

 A Rogers TV crew happened to be filming “a day in the life” at 680 News that morning.
-You can see that video on the 680 website, along with the first-hand accounts of the aftermath in New York with reporters Kevin Misener and Carl Hantkse, and other 9/11 features.
+(The video is no longer online.)

 I watched that video this week and saw the look of horror on my face but I have no memory of being filmed that day.
 I’m grateful that I had somewhere to be and something absorbing to do.
 Unforgettable doesn’t begin to describe the experience.
 You will doubtless always remember where you were and probably couldn’t tear yourself away from the coverage either.
 Anything became plausable after that day, in the worst possible way.
 I hope it’s the only day like it that we ever have.